Dooders/.github/docs/Agency.md

 ## Define

-Agency is the capacity of entities to sense, process information, and act independently to achieve their goals, influenced by their external environment.
+Agency is the capacity of entities to sense and process information, enabling them to act independently along core imperatives.
+This capacity is strongly influenced by their external environment.

-This capacity exists on a continuum rather than as a binary switch.
-All life forms possess some degree of agency, enabling them to respond adaptively to their surroundings.
+Agency exists on a continuum, not as a binary switch.
+All life forms possess some degree of agency, allowing them to adaptively respond to their surroundings.

-It is this ability to acquire, store, and process information that distinguishes life from inanimate matter, with agents continuously processing as long as they exist.
+The ability to acquire, store, and process information distinguishes life from inanimate matter, with agents continuously engaging in these processes throughout their existence

 - **Low Agency:** Simple reactive behaviors with minimal processing. (bacteria, plants, etc.)
 - **High Agency:** Complex decision-making with significant information processing and foresight. (mammals, reptiles, etc.)